Republicans win key U.S. governors' races

 Republican Governor Paul LePage defeated U.S. Representative Mike Michaud and promised supporters he would improve Maine's business climate and fight harder against welfare fraud.

-The famously combative LePage, who began his tenure as governor in 2011 by ordering a Depression-era mural removed from the state's Department of Labor, criticizing it as "pro-labour," faced a three-way re-election bid.
+The famously combative LePage, who began his tenure as governor in 2011 by ordering a Depression-era mural removed from the state's Department of Labor, criticizing it as "pro-labor," faced a three-way re-election bid.

 Michaud, a five-term congressman, would have become the first openly gay man to be elected as a U.S. governor.
 His supporters during the campaign criticized independent candidate Eliot Cutler of siphoning potential votes from Michaud.